Beyond Isolated Investor: Predicting Startup Success via Roleplay-Based Collective Agents

 \subsubsection{VGAT}

-To model investor interaction patterns shaped jointly by the characteristics of the target startup, the attributes of individual investors, and the topology of the co-investment network, we design VGAT.
-In this architecture, the target company is introduced as a virtual node, which is connected to all investor nodes in the co-investment graph.
+To model investor interaction patterns shaped jointly by the characteristics of the target startup, the attributes of individual investors, and the topology of the co-investment network, we design the Virtual Node Graph Attention Network (VGAT).
+In this architecture, the target company is introduced as a virtual node, serving as a global query to attend to relevant investor interactions.